allenai/atlantes/ais/src/atlantes/README.md

 # Atlantes Architecture Overview

-For specifics on different componenets, see the readmes in `ais/docs`.
+For specifics on different components, see the readmes in `ais/docs`.
 ## Model Development Pipeline

 The typical workflow for developing an AIS model is as follows: